Manufacturer profile

 About Keenon Robotics

-Keenon Robotics is a robotics company headquartered in Unknown.
-The company currently has 1 robot tracked in the ui44 Home Robot Database, spanning the Lawn & Garden category.
+Keenon Robotics is a robotics company.
+The company currently has 3 robots tracked in the ui44 Home Robot Database, spanning 2 categories: Lawn & Garden, Humanoid.

 At a Glance